NamesAreAPain/ClipSharer/README.md

 # ClipSharer
-Posts pictures from your clipboard Discord
+Posts pictures from your clipboard to Discord

 To use, simply clone/download the repository, and add two files: